 Helpline number: 0303 123 1113

-This website operates an email newsletter program, used to inform subscribers about products and services supplied by this website.
+This website operates an email newsletter programme, used to inform subscribers about products and services supplied by this website.
 Users can subscribe through an online automated process.
 Some subscriptions may be manually processed through prior written agreement with the user.

 Under the Data Protection Act 2018 you may request a copy of personal information held about you by this website's email newsletter program.
 If you would like a copy of the information held on you please contact us at firstname.lastname@example.org.

-In compliance with UK Spam Laws and the Privacy and Electronic Communications Regulations 2003 subscribers are given the opportunity to un-subscribe at any time through an automated system.
+In compliance with UK Spam Laws and the Privacy and Electronic Communications Regulations 2003 subscribers are given the opportunity to unsubscribe at any time through an automated system.
 This process is detailed at the footer of each email campaign.
-If an automated un-subscription system is unavailable clear instructions on how to un-subscribe will by detailed instead.
+If an automated subscription system is unavailable, clear instructions on how to unsubscribe will be detailed instead.

 Adverts and Sponsored Links

 This website may contain sponsored links and adverts.
-These will typically be served through our advertising partners, to whom may have detailed privacy policies relating directly to the adverts they serve.
+These will typically be served through our advertising partners, of whom may have detailed privacy policies relating directly to the adverts they serve.

 Social Media Platforms

-Communication, engagement and actions taken through external social media platforms that this website and its owners participate on are custom to the terms and conditions as well as the privacy policies held with each social media platform respectively.
+Communication, engagement, and actions taken through external social media platforms that this website and its owners participate on are custom to the Terms and Conditions, as well as the Privacy Policies held with each social media platform respectively.

-Users are advised to use social media platforms wisely and communicate / engage upon them with due care and caution in regard to their own privacy and personal details.
-This website nor its owners will ever ask for personal or sensitive information through social media platforms and encourage users wishing to discuss sensitive details to contact them through primary communication channels such as by telephone or email.
+Users are advised to use social media platforms wisely and communicate or engage with due care and caution, in regard to their own privacy and personal details.
+This website nor its owners will ever ask for Personal Sensitive Information through social media platforms.
+We encourage users wishing to discuss sensitive details to contact us by telephone or email.

 This website may use social sharing buttons which help share web content directly from web pages to the social media platform in question.
-Users are advised before using such social sharing buttons that they do so at their own discretion and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.
+Users are advised before using such buttons that they do so at their own discretion, and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.